I've hired agencies. I've run an agency. And I've built and sold a company where I knew exactly what drove growth.

 Agencies love last-click attribution because it makes their work look valuable.
 You get credit for showing up at the end of a journey you didn't create.
 This is exactly why proper server-side tracking and attribution is so critical—without it, you're making decisions based on who touched the customer last, not who actually drove the outcome.

+Lean, modern agencies pull 70 to 80 percent gross margins on client retainers — meaning for every dollar you pay, maybe thirty cents goes toward delivering value.
 The agency model has transformed over the past few years.
 AI tools have automated huge chunks of media buying.
 Creative production has been commoditized through AI, offshore talent, and templates.
 The "strategy" most agencies sell is free on YouTube and LinkedIn.
-These are the same shifts that broke traditional growth—and most agencies haven't adapted.
+These are the same shifts that broke traditional growth — and most agencies haven't adapted.

 I understand why the model exists.
 Marketing feels like a black box.
 Founders don't have time to look inside.
 Agencies fill that gap.
 Some do it well.
+But founders who think like business owners look inside anyway.

 Most stay just competent enough to keep the contract.